Sheep-y/CocoDoc/readme.md

 Passing file names as parameters will cause CocoDoc to build those files and, when finished, starts auto-close countdown.

-If no files are provided, CocoDoc will look for the file <code>build.cocodoc.conf</code> to auto-run and auto-close.
+If there are no file parameters, CocoDoc will look for the file <code>build.cocodoc.conf</code> to auto-run and auto-close.